clquwu/Cosmos-Music-Player/README.md

 - Check device is connected to internet
 - Try signing out and back into iCloud

+**Siri not working:**
+- Ensure Siri is enabled in Settings → Siri & Search
+- Grant Siri access to Cosmos Music Player when prompted
+- Try saying "Cosmos" or "Cosmos Musique" (French) to help Siri recognize the app
+- Restart the app to refresh Siri vocabulary
+- Make sure you're connected to the internet for initial Siri setup

 ## License 📄

 This project is licensed under [Your License] - see the LICENSE file for details.